 The harmonic calculations are displayed in the upper left corner of the graph.
 The top reading is the harmonic level (absolute units) and the lower reading is the distortion (harmonic level divided by the fundamental level).

+Now let's measure some harmonics using the reference marker.
 Return the menu display to the main Analysis menu.